Cerebral Palsy

 · Children must wear helmets when riding a bike

-Treatments of cerebral palsy:
+Treatments for cerebral palsy:

 Children or adults with the condition require medication and long-term care.
 The treatment options are: